trim21/bencode-rs/readme.md

-# A bencode serialize/deserialize library based on cython
+# A bencode serialize/deserialize library writte in Rust

 ## install